LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/applications.md

     ### Logs

     Toybox stores logs of which demos the user has played in the `/Android/Data/com.meta.curio.toybox/files/` directory.
 The content of the logs is a lot of technical information that isn't particularly useful.
-The file name on the other hand contains the demo ran, the date and the time the demo was ran.
+The file name on the other hand contains the demo that was run, the date and the time the demo was run.
 An example file name would be `FirstEncounters_Logs_25-01-17_14-12-29`.
 This file name tells us that the user ran the First Encounters demo on the 17th of January 2025 at 14:12:29.

 </details>